 The name, AIESEC, stands for the Association Internationale des Etudiants en Sciences Economiques et Commerciales.
 It was established in 1948 by representatives from 12 universities in 7 European countries, and has now grown to embrace over 400 universities and other tertiary institutions in 58 countries.
 It now involves more than 20,000 students, and has matched over 100,000 traineeships since its inception.

-AIESEC, run by the students and for the benefit of students is a non profit, non-political organization.
-Membership is \$3 per annum and all interested students are encouraged to join and be part of AIESEC's many social activities.
-Watch AIESEC's newsboard on the ground floor of the John Gooodsell Building for more information.
+AlESEC, run by the students and for the benefit of students is a non profit, non-political organization.
+Membership is \$3 per annum and all interested students are encouraged to join and be part of AlESEC's many social activities.
+Watch AlESEC's newsboard on the ground floor of the John Goodsell Building for more information.

-For further information contact:

-AIESEC

-Box 148, The Union

-PO Box 1

-Kensington, NSW 2033

-or phone 663 3704 c/o University Students' Union and leave a message.
+For further information contact: AIESEC Box 148, The Union The University of New South Wales PO Box 1 Kensington, NSW 2033 or phone 663 3704 c/o University Students' Union and leave a message.